mcclintockmacy/MacyMcClintock_Website/content/authors/admin/_index.md

 - name: George Washington University

 # Short bio (displayed in user profile at end of posts)
-bio: Macy McClintock is a rising senior in the School of Media and Public Affairs at George Washington University, majoring in journalism with minors in public policy and sustainability in the School of Media and Public Affairs at George Washington University.
+bio: Macy McClintock is a rising senior in the School of Media and Public Affairs at George Washington University, majoring in journalism with minors in public policy and sustainability.

 # Interests to show in About widget
 interests:
-- Data Analysis
+- Photography
-- Content Creation
+- Social causes
-- Earned Media
+- Rooting for Tampa Bay Sports Teams

 # Education to show in About widget
 education: